Adamdad/Awesome-ComposableAI/README.md

 A curated list of Composable AI methods: Building AI system by composing modules.

-It includes *Composable-Model*, *Composable-Task*, *Composable-Gen*, and *Composable-X*, etc.
+It includes *Composable-Model*, *Composable-Task*, *Composable-Gen*, *Composable-Agent*, and *Composable-X*, etc.

 **Contributions are welcome!**

 **Let's build AI as Lego!**

+### Table of Content
+[TOC]

 ### Definition

+A paramount issue in AI is the **combinational challenge**: It is infeasible to enumerate all possibilities for an intelligent system.

-**Composable AI** is an approach to artificial intelligence that emphasizes the development of modular, flexible, and reusable AI components.
-These components can be combined and reconfigured in different ways to create customized AI systems tailored to specific tasks, domains, or applications.
+**Composable AI** offers a solution to this challenge by emphasizing the creation of modular, flexible, and reusable AI components.
+These components can be assembled and reconfigured in various ways, enabling the construction of customized AI systems that are specifically tailored to individual tasks, domains, or applications.

 ## Composable-Task